 attention for the station as well as a ton of talk in the market

 for many years to come.
-40 years later, you be the judge.
+Over half a century later, you be the

 Incidentally, the song Larry played repeatedly for two hours was